hj-lv/lhj/README.md

 #### Requirements
 - Ensure __g++__ and __make__ are installed.
-Our experimental platform is equipped with Ubuntu 20.0.8
+Our experimental platform is equipped with Ubuntu 20.04

 - Prepare the test files.
-    - You can use caida,dplp and so on to test its performance.
+    - You can use twitter,caida,dplp and so on to test its performance.

 #### Compile